How can I use CloudTrail to review what API calls and actions have occurred in my AWS account?

 For instructions, see View Log Data Sent to CloudWatch Logs.

-You can search through a large collection of CloudTrail logs using Athena to run a query.
+Amazon Athena allows you to query and then automatically parse a large number of CloudTrail log files from an Amazon S3 bucket.
 For more information, see How do I automatically create tables in Amazon Athena to search through AWS CloudTrail logs?

 Amazon S3 archived log files